 How does digital marketing fit in?

-This is all well and good but if people aren’t aware of the initiatives you are introducing, how are they going to change their perception?
-People need to find you online and you need to showcase what you have to offer.
+This is all well and good, but if people aren’t aware of the initiatives you are introducing, how will they change their perception?
+People need to find you online, and you need to showcase what you have to offer.

 Let’s start at the core of a good digital campaign.
 SEO (Search Engine Optimisation) makes sure that your website is as strong as it can be on search engines.

-When it comes to local Sports Clubs the most important thing to consider is local SEO.
-This is ensuring that you have a My Business page set up correctly and optimised.
+When it comes to local Sports Clubs, the most important thing to consider is local SEO.
+This entails marking sure that you have a My Business page set up correctly and optimised.

-Your Google My Business is the best way to showcase your business details in a prominent way.
-As you can see from the image it stands out on a search results page and clearly displays all the contact information.
+Your Google My Business is the best way to showcase your business details prominently.
+As you can see from the image, it stands out on a search results page and clearly displays all the contact information.

-As with most sites there will be technical problems with your site.
-Broken links, missing Meta data etc. Errors such as these can penalise your search engine rankings, so it’s important to stay on top of these.
+As with most cases, there will be technical problems with your site.
+For example, broken links, missing Meta data etc. Errors such as these can penalise your search engine rankings, so it’s important to stay on top of these.

 Local Link Building

 Having your website appear on other local websites is a very strong way of improving your SEO.
-You can achieve this by building strong relationships with partners to link back to your site and by writing high quality content that people want to link to.
+You can achieve this by building strong relationships with partners to link back to your site and writing high-quality content to which people want to link.

 At the core of any strong SEO plan is a content plan.
 Having an in-depth content plan is the best way people are going to find you organically.
 Writing posts about terms that people will likely be searching for is a great way to get on top of your competitors.

-PPC is a great way to advertise your sport club.
-Done correctly you will appear at the top of the search results page for key terms.
+PPC is a great way to advertise your sports club.
+Done correctly, you will appear at the top of the search results page for key terms.

 Not only will Pay-Per-Click allow you to sit in a prominent position on a search results page, but it is also incredibly measurable.
 You can see which keywords are driving traffic, which ads are more successful than others.
-This allows us to constantly adapt and improve PPC campaigns to maximise results.
+This allows us to adapt and improve PPC campaigns to maximise results constantly.

 Social Media is becoming more and more popular with businesses.
-Local sport clubs are no different.
-This is where you can interact with people and they can interact with you.
+Local sports clubs are no different.
+This is where you can interact with people, and they can interact with you.

 People will have their own reasons for joining a sports club.
-5 reasons why someone may want to join a sports club are:
+Five reasons why someone may want to join a sports club are: